• Skip to primary navigation

 Notes

 • *It is extremely important to measure the flour properly and not accidentally add too much.
-Either measure by weight using a kitchen scale, or stir and fluff your flour, then gently spoon into a measuring cup.
-Scooping into a bin with the measuring cup compacts the flour and adds up to 25% extra flour, making your dough very dry.
+Either measure by weight using a kitchen scale (this is what I do and recommend), or stir and fluff your flour, then gently spoon into a measuring cup and level off with a knife.
+Scooping into a bin with the measuring cup compacts the flour and adds up to 25% extra flour, making your dough very dry and crumbly.

 • Cookies will keep for 5-7 days in a sealed container.
 To help keep cookies fresh, place a slice of bread in the container with the cookies.
 Replace the bread slice as needed.